Complete the First Two Years of Your Bachelors Degree at PPCC

 Transferring to Four-Year Schools

 Planning is the key to a successful transfer to a four-year baccalaureate program.
 Begin researching as soon as possible during your first semester at Pikes Peak Community College and take advantage of the various campus resources available to transfer students.
 Early Planning will give you the most choices and best opportunities to meet course requirements for your intended major at a four-year school.
+Most four-year colleges and universities have priority admissions deadlines in the mid-fall.
+Speak with your advisors or see our transfer partners pages for additional information.

 Creating a Plan